 - Set System Time

-- Control LEDs

 - Update the Firmware

 - Back up and Restore Configuration Settings

 - Change the Administrator Account

 - Local Management

 - Remote Management

 - System Log

-- Monitor the Internet Traffic Statistics

 - CWMP Settings

 - SNMP Settings

-15. 1.
+14.1.
 Set System Time

 System time is the time displayed while the modem router is running.
 The system time you configure here will be used for other time-based functions like Parental Controls and Wireless Schedule.
 You can manually set how to get the system time.